 Wanting another degree that made just as much sense as a degree in screenwriting, she went to seminary at Union Theological Seminary.
 She graduated in 2005 with her master's in Christian education, concentrating in children's, youth and recreational ministries.
 In each of her seminary classes, she sought to bring art and creativity into the life and faith.
 She once turned in a painting in lieu of a paper on the book of Revelation.
 (She totally got an A.) Creativity continues to deepen her life of faith.
 Painting for her is like prayer: an invitation to listen, be present, and reflect God's goodness.

-Once her youngest Mollie began kindergarten, she set to work full time as an artist.
 Her first commission was a series of 50 painted aprons for Home Depot and Romanoff Renovations.
 She has been mentored, inspired and cheered on by the various artists in her life: Lynn Matthews Noeker, Kim Burroughs, Sue Seagraves, Carolyn Schallmo, Pam Conelly, Courtney Bassett, Ali Shenk, Mollie Burpo, Margaret Harkness, Donna Campbell Allen, Andre Lucero and Amie Oliver.
 She is grateful for Donna Campbell Allen's advice to "do it how she wants" and to continue to be a storyteller through her art.
 She is very grateful for the art community she has found in Richmond.